The Doorstop Effect:

 So how does this encourage writing “long”?
 Well, in at least two different ways.

 And for those writers whose skill set is attuned for writing “short”, well, that’s what anthologies are for, isn’t it?
 Publishers are still quite happy to sell you anthologies.
-Especially the ones that weigh in at something between 400–500 pages.
+Especially the ones that weigh in at something around 500 pages.